creativescala/creative-scala/book/src/pages/setup/terminal.md

 sbt
 ```

 sbt should start.
 Within sbt type `run` and an image should appear.
-It it does you have everything correctly installed!
+If it does you have everything correctly installed!

 The final step is to load Visual Studio Code and use it to open `Example.scala`, which you can find in `src/main/scala`.